 Why Would Your Prosthodontist Attempt a Sextuplet Zygomatic Implant?

 The real question in the debate lies in the necessity of extra implants placed in the zygomatic bone.
-Every specialist has their preference.
-So, let’s dig into why ours has always been successful for our patients.
+Every specialist has their preference, so let’s dig into why ours has always been successful for our patients.

 Why Does FastNewSmile Choose Quad Implants Over Sextuplets?